zeplaz/railhubz/readme.md

 # railhubz
 #### Build for Oprating Systems Course
-### Uses Message disspatcher, and enitity framwork, communcating singleing to an operator gainign information from an indpendent hubsystem
+### Uses Message disspatcher, and enitity framwork, communcating Signalling to an operator gainign information from an indpendent hubsystem
 #### program uses, sfml lib for graphics.